arunmorya/testgit/README.md

 # testgit

-testing with visual studio code editing the code in vs code
+testing with visual studio code editing the code in vs code --after errors